Polsat News

 Polsat News is a Polish news channel, launched on 7 June 2008 at 7:00 am (UTC+1).
 Being a part of the Polsat Network, Polsat News is owned by Polsat Group.
-It is available over Cyfrowy Polsat, nc+ and UPC Poland digital platforms in Poland.
+It is available over Polsat Box, Platforma Canal+ and UPC Poland digital platforms in Poland.
 It is broadcast on Hot Bird 6, 11158V, 27500 3/4.

 History

 Polsat News started broadcasting on 7 June 2008 thirty seconds before the 7 am hour (UTC+1).
 Polsat News is the first Polish news channel to broadcast in 16:9 format.
 From 7 June to 14 July the channel was broadcast in test emission.
 Up to September, the channel was broadcast as FTA.

 The live programme is broadcast from 6 am to 24:00 (UTC+1).
 The news programmes are broadcast every half an hour.
 The channel hires about 400 people.

 On 1 August 2008 Polsat News started broadcasting adverts.

 Programmes are split into three parts: morning - Nowy Dzień (New Day), afternoon - To jest dzień (It's the day) and evening - To był dzień (That Was a Day).